Neo Psychiko

-Neo Psychiko (Νέο Ψυχικό) is a suburb in the northeastern part of the Athens agglomeration, Greece.
+Neo Psychiko (Νέο Ψυχικό) is a town and a suburb in the northeastern part of the Athens agglomeration, Greece.
 Since the 2011 local government reform it is part of the municipality Filothei-Psychiko, of which it is a municipal unit.
 The municipality has an area of 1.000 km2.

 Overview

 It is located 5 km northeast of central Athens, between Kifisias Avenue to the northwest and Mesogeion Avenue to the southeast.
 Formerly part of Chalandri, Neo Psychiko was recognised as a separate community in 1946 and as a municipality in July 1982.